Reducing the rank of a matroid: Introduction

 In this paper, our focus is on the case of transversal matroids.
 First, we show that the {\rep} in transversal matroids is roughly at least as hard to approximate as the densest $k$-subgraph problem: Given a graph $G$ and an integer $k$, find a subset of $k$ vertices inducing a subgraph with a maximum number of edges.
 (Note that in our reduction the parameter $k$ is not necessarily the same one as in the {\rep}.)
 The densest $k$-subgraph problem can be approximated to within a factor of $O(n^{\frac14 +\epsilon})$ due to a recent breakthrough result of \cite{BCC10}.
 Moreover, it is widely believed \cite{BCG12,AC09,FDK01,FS97} that its hardness is also close to this upper bound -- indeed, Bhaskara et al.~\cite{BCG12} present $n^{\Omega(1)}$ lower bounds for lift and project methods based upon the Sherali-Adams and the Lassere hierarchies.
 We will show in particular that an $O(m^{\varepsilon})$-approximation algorithm for the {\rep} on transversal matroids (where $m$ denotes the number of elements) implies an $O(n^{4\varepsilon})$-approximation algorithm for the densest $k$-subgraph (where $n$ is the number of vertices).

 Secondly, we prove that while the rank reduction problem is easily solvable in polynomial time for partition matroids (a special class of transversal matroids), it is NP-hard when considering the intersection of two partition matroids.
-Our proof shows in particular that the maximum vertex cover problem -- also known as the partial vertex cover problem -- is NP-hard on bipartite graphs.
+Our proof shows in particular that the maximum vertex cover problem---also known as the partial vertex cover problem---is NP-hard on bipartite graphs.
 Here, one is given a graph and a positive integer $k$, and the goal is to find a set of $k$ vertices hitting as many edges as possible.
 The problem is obviously NP-hard on arbitrary graphs since it contains the vertex cover problem as a special case.
 Whether it remained NP-hard on bipartite graphs was an open problem of B.\ Simeone (see~\cite{EgresOpen}).

-We conclude this introduction by drawing attention to the following related {\em flow reduction} problem: Given a network with capacities on the arcs, a positive integer $k$, and a source $s$ and a sink $t$, remove a minimum-capacity subset of arcs so that the maximum flow from $s$ to $t$ is reduced by at least $k$.
-It is not difficult to see that both the {\rep} for transversal matroids and the maximum vertex cover problem in bipartite graphs can be casted as special cases of this problem.
-Our results show that while removing {\em all} the flow from $s$ to $t$ can be achieved simply by computing a minimum $s$--$t$ cut, removing some given amount of the flow from $s$ to $t$ is a much more difficult problem, even in very restricted cases.
+We note that we learned after finishing this paper that Apollonio and Simeone~\cite{APsub} independently obtained a proof of this result.